solid/solidproject.org/pages/get-started.md

       </div>
       <div class="card-body">
         <p>
-          Get a place for your data, and use apps that let you in control.
+          Start using Solid apps that let you pick your own Pod.
         </p>
       </div>
     </a>